Optimal transport for vector Gaussian mixture models: Approach 1: modify cost matrix

 \section{Approach 1: modify cost matrix}

-In light of the limitations listed in the Appendix \ref{limitations} of the approach just outlined, we propose a different method.
-As mentioned, since adding restrictions on $\Pi$ is a delicate issue, we modify the cost matrix $c(\cdot,\cdot)$ instead.

-Since we know how to deal with OMT on $\mR^n$, and noting that it is also easy to compute the shortest path on a connected graph using Bellman-Ford algorithm \cite{10.2307/43634538,Ford1956NETWORKFT} or Dijkstra's algorithm \cite{Dijkstra1959}, our idea is to consider $\mR^n$ and $G$ separately, and combine them in the Kantorovich step (\ref{gmm kantorovich}) as a new cost term.
+The first approach is based on the following intuition.
+Since we know how to deal with OMT on $\mR^n$, and noting that it is also easy to compute the shortest path on a connected graph using, e.g., the Bellman-Ford \cite{10.2307/43634538,Ford1956NETWORKFT} or Dijkstra algorithm \cite{Dijkstra1959}, our idea is to consider $\mR^n$ and $G$ separately, and combine them in the Kantorovich step (\ref{gmm kantorovich}) as a new cost term.